stevenabaco/school_rest_api/README.md

-## EXTRA FEATURES AND CUSTOMIZATION FOR EXCEEDS EXPECTATIONS
+## EXTRA FEATURES & CUSTOM MODS FOR EXCEEDS EXPECTATIONS

 <ul>
   <li>Add validation to User email to ensure new email accounts are unique and properly formatted</li>